Security-Onion-Solutions/securityonion-docs/Installation.rst

 Quickly Evaluating Security Onion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you just want to **quickly evaluate** Security Onion, choose one of the following.
-If you're a first time user, please choose the first option.
+If you're a first time user, we recommend the first option.

 -  `Download our Security Onion ISO image and Quickly Evaluate <QuickISOImage>`__